 Before this law, pets were recognized as personal property and were treated as such.
 For example, before this new bill was passed, it wouldn’t have been unimaginable for a judge to order the pet to be sold and the profits to be split between the divorcing couple if they didn’t reach an agreement regarding the pet custody.

 Fortunately, things have changed, and pets are now being recognized as individuals and not personal property like a piece of furniture.
+Today, pets are considered part of the marital estate and are divided along with other marital assets and other property during divorce proceedings, much like gifts and inherited property in a California divorce.
 If you and your spouse cannot come to an agreement, the judge now will have the authority to consider factors to find a solution that serves the best interests of your pet as well as yourself.

 What Does This New Law Mean For Pet Owners in California?

-The new pet ownership law allows the courts to view pet ownership differently than, say, the ownership of a house or a vehicle.
+The new pet ownership law allows the courts to view pet ownership differently than, say, the ownership of the family home in a California divorce or a vehicle.
 Now the California courts will award ownership based on what is best for the pet.

 The courts are now also allowed to create shared or joint ownership agreements for companion animals.
 In addition, the new bill enables either of the divorcing spouses to request an order where they can take care of the pet until the final ownership decision is made.

-In some cases, the soon-to-be-ex-spouses are able to agree to provisions for the care and visitation of a pet.
+In some cases, the soon-to-be-ex-spouses are able to agree to provisions for the care and visitation of a pet, much like parents work through common family law FAQs about custody, visitation, and support.
 If these agreements are presented to the judge, they can become court orders that are enforceable against a non-compliant spouse.

 If the spouses simply cannot reach an agreement – or if a shared ownership arrangement is not possible – the parties can request the court to decide care arrangements.